 The IEA expects Asia to continue facing an overall supply deficit for refined products, despite new refining capacity being added, particularly in China.
 Asian demand growth has been largely driven by light and middle distillates, such as gasoil, gasoline and naphtha.
 Naphtha is still a key petrochemical feedstock in Asia, and the rapid growth in new ethylene capacity has firmly supported naphtha demand in the region.
-LPG and kerosene / jet fuel have also posted healthy demand, while fuel oil demand has declined, largely due to substitution with coal and natural gas in the power sector.
+LPG and kerosene/jet fuel have also posted healthy demand, while fuel oil demand has declined, largely due to substitution with coal and natural gas in the power sector.

 According to IEA, global refining activity saw diverging trends in June 2014, with a counter-seasonal drop in OECD throughput against record-high runs in certain key non-OECD countries.
 OECD refinery intake fell 1.9 mbd Y-Y, while throughput in China, Brazil, Russia, and Saudi Arabia posted record highs.
-Global refinery throughput is estimated at 76.5 mbd in 2Q14, up 1.3 mbd Y-Y. Throughput is expected to rise seasonally through August and up a moderate 0.6 mbd Y-Y owing in part to a high baseline last year.
+Global refinery throughput is estimated at 76.5 mbd in 2Q14, up 1.3 mbd Y-Y. Throughput is expected to rise seasonally through August and up.